Chanchadiyakaushal201/ikea-sales-operations-analytics/README.md

 # 🚀 Future Enhancements

-* Forecasting Sales using Time Series
+* Sales Forecasting using Prophet
 * Customer Lifetime Value (CLV)
 * Product Recommendation Analysis
 * Inventory Demand Forecasting
 * What-if Parameter Analysis
 * AI-powered Insights

+---

+# 📄 License

+This project is licensed under the **MIT License**, which permits reuse, modification, and distribution with proper attribution.
+See the [LICENSE](LICENSE) file for complete details.

 ---